alexa-samples/skill-sample-nodejs-fact/README.md

 This Alexa sample skill is a template for a basic fact skill.

-Build an engaging facts skill about any topic.
-Alexa will select a fact at random and share it with the user when the skill is invoked.

 ## Skill Architecture
 Each skill consists of two basic parts, a front end and a back end.
 The front end is the voice interface, or VUI.